Can Guinea Pigs Eat Arugula? (Rocket Salad) How Much is Safe?

 When feeding baby arugula, offer up to a half dozen leaves per serving.
 Avoid feeding arugula salad to your guinea pig daily due to the high calcium levels.

-It’s a good idea to feed arugula along with some lower calcium foods such as cucumber, blueberries, tomatoes, and radicchio, so they are not consuming too much calcium all at once.
+It’s a good idea to feed arugula along with some lower calcium foods such as cucumber, blueberries, tomatoes, zucchini, bell peppers, and radicchio, so they are not consuming too much calcium all at once.

 Do Guinea Pigs Like Arugula?